maynewarc/maynewarcCountdownTimerWeb/readme.md

-This is a simple countdouwn timer program.
+This is a simple countdown timer program.
 I tried practicing While Loops in Javascript in this program.